MrHsiehVCS/unit4-pp/README.md

 ## PART B - RockPaperScissors.java

 For **Part B** you are going to complete the class `RockPaperScissors`.
 The class simulates a game of Rock-Paper-Scissors against a computer.
-In order to do so, you must:
+The completed project will do the following:

 1. Prompt the user to select *Rock*, *Paper*, or *Scissors*.
    - Users can choose *Rock* by inputting either *R* or *r*.